Coupled Up??? Serial Toxic Lovers Karlie Redd & Lamar Odom Spark Dating Rumors

 Peep the clip, shared by The Neighborhood Talk.

-Interestiiiing.
+Interesting.
 Previously, Lamar Odom was engaged to Sabrina Parr and planned to get married late this year before things went downhill publicly.
 The couple announced they ended their year-long engagement on November 5th.
 Since then, Lamar has publicly accused Sabrina of stealing his social media passwords and has also labeled her a “reptilian” as he alleged on The Wendy Williams Show she slept with Khloe Kardashian’s baby daddy Tristan Thompson in the past.

 Karlie Redd is kinda fresh from being divorce, herself.
 The reality actress filed for divorce from ‘Arkansas Mo’ in May 2020 two days after the Flame Trucking owner was arrested on federal bank fraud charges in connection with what the Department of Justice says was Fayne’s misuse of a more than $2 million government loan from a fund meant to help keep small businesses afloat during the pandemic.